henryMacFyfeIV/PocketPoe/readme.md

 ![Book view](./book.png)

 ## Features & Controls
-- While in the library view, toggle rain sounds by pressing 'B'.
+- While in the library, toggle rain sounds by pressing 'B'.
-- 'Left' and 'Right' on d-pad to select browse books in the library.
+- 'Left' and 'Right' on d-pad to browse books in the library.
-- press 'A' to view a book
+- press 'A' to view a book.
-- 'Up' and 'Down' to move lines in the book view.
+- 'Up' and 'Down' to move lines while viewing a book.
 - The 'Crank' can also be used to scroll through a book.
-- Pressing 'B' will exit book view and return you to the library.
+- Pressing 'B' will exit a book and return you to the library.
 - Progress is saved while reading a story.